cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           P(x) = a_0 + a_1 x + a_2 x^2 + ... + a_N x^N
        that best fits the given data points (X, Y).
    Parameters:
-      | X:  The x-coordinates of the data points.
+       The x-coordinates of the data points.
-      | Y:  The y-coordinates of the data points.
+       The y-coordinates of the data points.
-      | N:  The degree of the polynomial to fit.
+       The degree of the polynomial to fit.
    Returns:
        An array containing the coefficients of the fitted polynomial, starting with the coefficient of the highest degree term.
    Example: